Gifted-s/clev-cqrs/README.md

 ```

 # sending a command
 After you have created a schema and set it, the steps remaining are very few.
 Call the module where you created your schema in your root module e.g (app.js or index.js) by using the require function.
-You can send commands by using the clevCQRS.handler object.the format is clevCQRS.handler.`command handlers name e.g handleCreate or handleChangeName`.
+You can send commands by using the clevCQRS.handler object.
+The format is clevCQRS.handler. `command handlers name e.g handleCreate or handleChangeName`.
 The commandHandler that you provided in your schema would be used here.
 Note that every command handler apart from the handleCreate takes in an id `string`, command `object` and callback function,the id is the id of document that you want to change , command would take in the name of the attribute that you want to change and the new value you want it to be, and the callback would be a function the returns the updated entity and  all the previous events that has ever occured to that entity. e.g

 ```js